-Upon completion of an Associated of Technical Studies in Multi-skilled Healthcare, a graduate will demonstrate achievement of:The following program outcomes, which are common to the Multi-skilled Healthcare one-year certificate.
+Upon completion of an Associated of Technical Studies in Multi-skilled Healthcare, a graduate will demonstrate achievement of:

-- Demonstrate knowledge of healthcare delivery systems and healthcare occupations. - Communicate using correct medical terminology. - Demonstrate computer skills essential for today's healthcare worker. - Decribe the structure and function of the major systems of the human body - Identify common alterations in health and measures for prevention, detection, and treatment. - Demonstrate proficiency in technical skills. - Demonstrate knowlege of the interpersonal, ethical, and professional behaviors required in healthcare.
+- Demonstrate knowledge of healthcare delivery systems and healthcare occupations. - Communicate using correct medical terminology. - Demonstrate computer skills essential for today's healthcare worker. - Describe the structures and functions of the human - Identify common alterations in health and appropriate measures for prevention, detection, and management. - Demonstrate knowledge of the interpersonal, ethical, and professional behaviors required in healthcare.